 If you would like a copy of this SOW please go to: TES Resources for your free download.

 Alternatively to view all available teacher and student materials click on: R.S Resources.
-This digital goods store will allow you to quickly and safely download all materials (for a small charge).
-These include PowerPoints, lesson packs (with all worksheets and activities) key knowledge test packs (with answers), essay writing skills pack, revision packs and much more.
+This includes PowerPoints, lesson packs (with all worksheets and activities) key knowledge test packs (with answers), essay writing skills pack, revision packs and much more.
 I am always uploading new materials (as and when I cover them with my students) so it is worth checking regularly.
 These are all the materials I use with my own students, so they are tried and tested and available for you to download, keep and adapt over the years.